 For musicians who specialise in historically informed performance, it is crucial to play on instruments that come from the period concerned and are in as original a condition as possible.
 Playing such a special instrument means a jump-start to their career.
 It can open doors to international stages, a CD recording, or performances with a famous orchestra or ensemble.
 We just love the way these young musicians bring the baroque music to life on old instruments: young digging old!

-In addition to loaning them a valuable violin or cello, we support our musicians with courses, coaching and an introduction to our extensive professional network.
+In addition to loaning them a valuable violin or cello, we support our musicians as much as we can, for example by introducing them to our extensive professional network.
 We also guide them in developing an enterprising mindset that will enable them to shape their own career.
 In our opinion, this is necessary in this time of withdrawn government subsidies and other (private) donations.

 Click on any portrait to find out more about the musicians who currently play the instruments in the Jumpstart Jr. Collection.
 One of our musicians, Emmanuel Resche-Caserta, explains in this interview why he is so passionate about playing the Francesco Rugeri.